isomerpages/synapxe-healix/_tech-stack/Data Science/Machine Learning Ops.md

 at scale by harnessing the power of AI.
 Designed for both technical and non-technical users, it automates the entire machine learning lifecycle.
-By leveraging advanced algorithms and a wide array of pre-built models, DataRobot accelerates the development of AI solutions, allowing organizations to unlock insights from their data faster and more efficiently.</p>
+By leveraging advanced algorithms and a wide array of pre-built models, DataRobot accelerates the development of AI solutions, allowing organisations to unlock insights from their data faster and more efficiently.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="DataRobot Logo" src="/images/Product Logos/datarobot_logo.png">